 when I started crying at this scene by Kim Sung Soo

-The very best thing about this drama is the acting, especially of Lee Dong Gun, and then right behind him Kim Ha Neul.
-He's the real reason to keep watching this drama!
-He also looks at his most handsome in this drama, compared to anything else I've seen him in.
-And for 2004 his kiss scenes with Kim Ha Neul were second to none.
+The very best thing about this drama is the incredible acting, especially of Kim Sung Soo, second male lead, who should have won the Baeksang Award that year for his performance, and also a young and super handsome Lee Dong Gun, and then right behind him beautiful Kim Ha Neul.
+The acting is the real reason to keep watching this drama!
+The romantic intensity is second to none.
+The 2004-5 kiss scenes with Kim Ha Neul were way ahead of their time, no frozen kisses here.
 Wow, is all I can say to them. ;) Most K-dramas, especially at that time, were quite chaste.
 Here they kicked it up a notch.

 This reminded me of a similar scene in Winter Sonata